Several train cars carrying hazardous material are on fire after derailing in North Dakota - KESQ

 The North Dakota Department of Environmental Quality told CNN the train was carrying anhydrous ammonia, sulfur and methanol.
 Anhydrous ammonia, a gas widely used as a nitrogen-based fertilizer, can be extremely dangerous in high quantities, triggering explosions and causing dehydration and severe burns in humans, according to the Centers for Disease Control and Prevention.

-In a Facebook post, the DEQ said they are monitoring the remediation and cleanup of the derailment.
+In a Facebook post, the department said it is monitoring the remediation and cleanup of the derailment.

-Kirking added that local crews, including Carrington Fire, regional hazardous material officials and Canadian Pacific also responded to the scene.
+Kirking added local crews, including the Carrington Fire Department, regional hazardous material officials and Canadian Pacific also responded to the scene.
+Crews will work through the night Friday to extinguish the fires, cool the rail cars and remove hazardous material from them, Kirking said in a statement.
+They’re also preparing the site for heavy equipment to remove the rail cars.

+The county is working to keep residents safe, stabilize the incident and minimize environmental impact, Kirking said Friday night.

+Canadian Pacific Kansas City, the train operator, said in a statement provided Friday to CNN the company “is continuing its comprehensive, coordinated response” to the derailment in collaboration with local officials.

+The statement continued: “CPKC response crews, including senior officers from our operations, environmental and hazardous materials teams, are on scene coordinating closely with emergency response officials.
+The safety of the public and emergency responders is CPKC’s first priority.”

-The emergency management director told CNN that crews are trying to bridge a gap over a bog to fight the fires and get heavy equipment to move the train cars.
+Crews are trying to bridge a gap over a bog to fight the fires and get heavy equipment to move the train cars, Kirking told CNN.
+They used two pumping trailers to douse the derailed cars, he said.

 “Our objective is to get the fire out in the next 12 to 18 hours,” Kirking said.
 “We are starting to get a little water on it right now.”